Captain Dan School of Sailing

 For a skipper, having a crew member who is knowledgeable and competent on the foredeck, who can perform all procedures to operate the spinnaker, is an extremely valuable asset.
 Most crew members don’t know what to do.
 But you can!

-This course includes three two-hour classroom instruction sessions and three 4-hour of on-boat instruction and practice.
+This course includes two 2-hour classroom instruction sessions and two 3-hour of on-boat instruction and practice.

 At the end of the course, you will have a good understanding: